HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/installation.rst

 *Note: if your institution does not support anaconda, you can use `miniforge <https://github.com/conda-forge/miniforge>`__ instead to run the conda installations.*

-*Note: if you have an Apple M chip, you need to create an environment simulating an x86 processor to be able to install Blast.
-This can be done as follow:*
+If you have an Apple M chip, you need to create an environment simulating an x86 processor to be able to install **Blast**.
+This can be done as follows:

 ::

 	CONDA_SUBDIR=osx-64 conda create -n odt python=3.10
   	conda activate odt
   	conda config --env --set subdir osx-64